jasone/sqlive/docs/docs.md

 ```$ echo "select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 ```

-Surprisingly, this leads to an error (the error can be ignored with the option --always-allow-join):
+Surprisingly, this leads to an error (the error can be ignored with the option --always-allow-joins):

 ```$ echo "select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 select * from customer, orders where c_custkey = o_custkey;